Ann Arbor police and fire departments issue safety reminders ahead of NCAA Final Four weekend

 Celebrate safely

 If you see something, say something.
 Large crowds provide convenient cover for criminal behavior, so stay vigilant and aware of your surroundings.
 If you see something potentially dangerous, such as an object that was left behind, do not touch it.
 Move a safe distance away and report it.
-If you see someone taking pictures of entry/exit ways or acting strangely report the person right away.
+If you see someone taking pictures of entry/exit ways or acting strangely at a crowded venue report the person right away.

 Know where you are

 It’s important to know where you are in case of an emergency.
 Emergency dispatchers won’t know your exact location unless you call from a landline.
 Dispatchers can send help more quickly with a precise street address, intersection, mile marker or well-known landmark.
-Be observant, know where you are, and if you have to, call 911; don’t hang up until advised by dispatch to do so.
+Be observant, know where you are, and, if you have to, call 911; don’t hang up until advised by dispatch to do so.

 Know how to get out

-Nobody expects a fire to start in the restaurant, bar or house where they’re enjoying the big game.
+Nobody expects a fire to start in the restaurant, bar or house where they’re enjoying a big game.
 But it does happen, so it is important to identify exits and emergency exits when you arrive.
 Remember, if there is a fire, the door you came in may not be the safest — or quickest — exit route.

 Plan ahead for a safe ride home